pvcraven/arcade_book/source/chapters/08_functions/functions.rst

     add_numbers(11, 7)

 Returning and Capturing Values
 ------------------------------

-Functions can not only take in values, functions can return values.
+Functions can not only take *in* values, functions can *return* values.

 .. _returning-values:

 Returning values
 ^^^^^^^^^^^^^^^^

-For example:
+For example, here is a function that returns two numbers added together.

-Function that returns two numbers added together
+See how it uses a ``return`` statement on line four to return the result out of the function.

 .. code-block:: python
     :linenos: